Birkenhead ferry wharf

 Birkenhead ferry wharf is located on Iron Cove serving the Sydney suburb of Birkenhead Point.
 From November 1994 until October 2010, It was served by Sydney Ferries Parramatta River services operating from Circular Quay.

 Birkenhead Wharf is located adjacent to the Iron Cove Bridge and close to Birkenhead Point Outlet Centre.

-Interchanges
+Transport links

 A bus stop exists nearby on Victoria Road, about a two-minute walk away.
 Busways services run from the city to West Ryde and Parramatta.